josecv/hashkov/README.md

-# hashkov
+# \#hashkov
-Tweets markov-chain generated tweets with a given #hashtag
+\#hashkov is a Python 3 program that tweets markov-chain generated tweets with a given #hashtag.